Laser Treatments for Ice Pick Scars: What You Need to Know

 In addition to laser treatments, non-laser alternatives can be effective for ice pick scars.
 These treatments work by stimulating collagen production and gradually filling in deep scars.

-TCA CROSS is a specialised treatment used to treat deep acne scars, particularly ice pick scars.
+TCA chemical reconstruction of skin scars is a specialised treatment used to treat deep acne scars, particularly ice pick scars.
 This method involves applying a highly concentrated chemical solution directly into the scar, which promotes collagen production and scar remodelling.

 How it works